DDD-Moore/early-career-puertorico/readme.md

 Check the [CDC website](http://wwwnc.cdc.gov/travel/destinations/traveler/none/puerto-rico) for the latest recommendations on traveling to Puerto Rico.

 The CDC also provides information specific to the Zika virus for the Caribbean: [Zika Virus in the Caribbean](http://wwwnc.cdc.gov/travel/notices/alert/zika-virus-caribbean)

+*New York Times* article discussing relative risk factors while traveling: [An Informed Traveler is a Safer Traveler](http://www.nytimes.com/2016/02/28/travel/zika-virus-terrorism-travel-safety.html?_r=1)

 ---
 <a href="http://www.moore.org"><img src="https://github.com/DDD-Moore/early-career-puertorico/raw/master/moore-logo-color.png" align="right" height="75"></a>